La Manche Mines

 La Manche Mines was a settlement in Newfoundland and Labrador.
 It was located southeast of Arnold's Cove and near to Rantem.
-It last recorded a population in the mid-20th century, the total being 1 (one).
+It had a population of 23 in 1941 and last recorded inhabitants in the mid-20th century, the total being 1 (one).

-This is a former mine site that was abandoned many years ago.
+The area was formerly a mining site, reportedly due to its large deposits of lead, that was abandoned many years ago.
 It is not a populated community.